 UP Board Exam 2022: Last date to submit form extended again

-PRAYAGRAJ: Uttar Pradesh Madhyamik Shiksha Parishad (UPMSP), also known as UP Board, has once again extended the last date for submission of form for the high school and intermediate examinations - 2022, from October 19 to November 8.
+Uttar Pradesh Madhyamik Shiksha Parishad (UPMSP), also known as UP Board, has once again extended the last date for submission of form for the high school and intermediate examinations-2022, from October 19 to November 8.
 Besides, last date for advance registration of Class 9 and 11 has also been extended till November 8, informed UP Board officials.

 “Now, the principals of UP Board affiliated schools will undertake scrutiny of the online filled forms of registered students as per the prescribed checklist and amend the incorrect details on the forms between November 9 and 4, said UP Board secretary Divyakant Shukla, citing a government notification issued in this regard.